Jihad Rehab: Campaign against it and response by festival organizers

-“mandatory anti-Islamophobia training” for the staff of the Sundance Institute; an accounting of the racial and religious identities of Sundance filmmakers who cover MENASA topics; and a commitment to support more filmmakers who looked like them by “diversifying your screeners, reviewers, programmers, [and] implementing external accountability partners (with particular emphasis on increased Muslim, Middle Eastern, South Asian and African representation).”

 After Sundance, most other festivals canceled their invitations of the film.
 South by Southwest cancelled their screening, as did the San Francisco Documentary Film Festival, where Smaker had been told she had been selected to receive the Vanguard Award for the film which was also withdrawn.:1:58:18 (According to critic of the film Murtaza Hussain, the film "has gone through a few small but important changes since its original release at Sundance ... that correspond with objections raised to the original production".)

 On October 3, 2022, director Meg Smaker created a GoFundMe page to raise money towards self-distributing the film.
-As of October 26, 2022, the campaign has raised more than $700,000 from more than 10,000 individual donors (out of a stated goal of $200,000).
+As of October 26, 2022, the campaign raised more than $700,000 from more than 10,000 individual donors (out of a stated goal of $200,000).

 Controversy

 Charges against

 The criticisms of the film by independent Muslim filmmakers, activists and critics are varied and have evolved since they first were made.
 They include: